ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 }
 ```

 Then the `name()` resolver can just access the `Name` property of the parent value and simply return it.
-As soon as all resolvers has been completed, the execution engine would then return the following GraphQL result provided that everything went successful.
+As soon as all resolvers have been completed, the execution engine would then return the following GraphQL result provided that everything went successful.

 ```json
 {